 Filmora, in comparison, can be used for free.
 Like Camtasia, the videos come with a watermark.
 The one-time cost for Filmora is $89.99.

 If you want access to the latest versions, you can subscribe to the yearly plan costing $61.99 annually.
 Wondershare also offers Filmstoock (their stock media platform) for $9.99 per month for Filmora users.

 Which one is for you?

-Now, having compared Camtasia vs Filmora, you’re able to settle for the one that best fits you.
+Now, having compared Camtasia vs Filmora, you can settle for the one that best fits you.
 It all comes down to what you want for your video editing projects.
-Your tastes, preferences, and needs are imperative when deciding to use either Camtasia or Filmora.
+Your taste, preferences, and needs are imperative when using either Camtasia or Filmora.